 With an average turnout of around 40%, European Parliament elections never generate much interest in the Netherlands.

 Maltese MEPs have a good track record of going on to big things in national politics: Joseph Muscat, the prime minister, and Simon Busuttil, leader of the opposition, are among those who have served in the European Parliament.

 When Valdis Dombrovskis stepped down as prime minister in late November after the collapse of a shopping centre in Riga, domestic politics in Latvia went into a holding pattern.

 Most viewed in EU governance

-Special report: The Irish presidency of the EU
+Special report: The Greek presidency of the Council of the EU

 The Greek government takes over the presidency of the EU's Council of Ministers in January 2014.

 Greece has seen some green shoots of economic growth, but the situation remains critical